-The primary supervisor must be a licensed psychologist who has oversight for the clinical work performed by practicum students, in accordance with the Ohio Administrative Code.
+The primary supervisor must be a licensed psychologist (via the state psychology board) who has oversight for the clinical work performed by practicum students, in accordance with the Ohio Administrative Code.
 Students are required to receive a minimum of 10% of their hours in supervision with at least one hour of regularly scheduled face-to-face, individual supervision per week.
-For example, a student is assigned to a practicum for 16 hours per week, s/he must receive, on average, 1.6 hours per week of face-to-face supervision.
+For example, a student is assigned to a practicum for 16 hours per week, she/he/they must receive, on average, 1.6 hours per week of face-to-face supervision.
 Of those 1.6 hours per week, one hour must be individual supervision with a primary supervisor who is a licensed psychologist.
 The remaining 0.6 hours can be provided by a licensed psychologist or allied mental health professional in an individual or group format, or by an umbrella supervisor in an individual format.
-If the student is placed on practicum for 20 hours per week, s/he must receive, on average, 2 hours per week of face-to-face supervision.
+If the student is placed on practicum for 20 hours per week, she/he/they must receive, on average, 2 hours per week of face-to-face supervision.
 Of those 2 hours per week, one hour must be individual supervision with a primary supervisor who is a licensed psychologist.
 The remaining hour can be provided by a licensed psychologist or allied mental health professional in an individual or group format, or umbrella supervisor in an individual format.

 The amount of supervision noted above is the minimum required.
 Supplemental individual or group supervision in excess of the minimum ratio required is encouraged.